 Contact us to discuss if you're unsure about your experience level.

 Boat Delivery Party|

 We will sail the boat from West Vancouver to Salt Spring Island Yacht Club near Ganges, arriving in time for the pre-race party (and lamb BBQ!).

 |Saturday, May 19||Start Racing!|

 After a quick breafast, we hit the water.
 Time to beat the tide changes around the island.

 The time limit elapses in the morning.
-We would expect to finish late Saturday night but it all depends on wind.
+We would expect to finish late Saturday night or very early Sunday but it all depends on wind.
 We'll enjoy a huge pancake breakfast party and awards ceremony before cruising up to Silva Bay, Gabriola Island.

 We set off from Silva Bay and make our way back across the Salish Sea to West Vancouver.